Phone: (605) 274-4815

 B.S., Chemistry, University of South Dakota

-While many Ln-MOFs have been investigated for cellular imaging or bioimaging applications, we intend to incorporate several key features of these studies and impart additional controls to our system to develop a robust and versatile technology for imaging applications.
-Firstly, we will impart morphological controls to produce nanoscale (sub-100nm) Ln-MOFs by adding chemical modulators to the reaction syntheses to investigate morphological effects on luminescence and dispersion properties.
-Secondly, enhancing the specificity of binding between the Ln-MOF and the target (e.g. bacterial cells of eukaryotic cells) can be achieved by modifying the surface of our MOF nanocrystals.
+While many Ln-MOFs have been investigated for cellular imaging or bioimaging applications, we intend to incorporate several key studies and impart additional controls to our system to develop a robust and versatile technology for imaging applications.
+Firstly, we will impart morphological controls to produce nanoscale (sub- 100 nm) Ln-MOFs by adding chemical modulators to the reaction syntheses.
+The morphological effects on luminescence and dispersion properties will then be thoroughly investigated.
+Secondly, enhancing the specificity of binding between the Ln-MOF and the target (e.g. bacterial cells or eukaryotic cells) can be achieved by modifying the surface of our MOF nanocrystals.
 Surface functionalization studies will include previously reported surface-binding compounds such as boronic acid moieties as well as novel antimicrobial compounds produced by the Eichler lab at Augustana University designed to adhere to peptidoglycan layers of bacterial cell membranes.
+Once surface modifications are made, we will test the binding affinity to various cellular species using fluorescence microscopy.
+Finally, the luminescent properties will be tuned and characterized by making molecular modifications to functional groups on the organic ligands, thus resulting in variable energy transfer efficiencies.